vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/26_THE_BEGINNINGS_OF_VEDIC_PHILOSOPHY.md

 Druids.

 • Gesch. der Phil.
 I. i.
 124, 125.
-He com- pares the Eros of Hesiod (Theog.
+He compares the Eros of Hesiod (Theog.
 120) and Parmenides (Aristotle, Met.
 984 b 25).

 To compare (Radhakrishnan, Ind.
 Phil. i.
 101) Aristotle's deity, the unmoved mover, is to falsify entirely primitive thought.